antedotal/.github/profile/README.md

 # Ante
 ### by Antedotal

-Our solution helps you and your friends battle the greatest oppressive weapon of the 21st century (and beyond) - procrastination, and distraction.
+Our solution helps you and your friends battle the greatest oppressive weapon of the 21st century (and beyond) - procrastination and distraction.